Author: Vlatka Vuković, Co-founder and Lead Consultant at Horvath Wolf d.o.o. CIPP/E, ISO 27001 LA, ISO 9001 LA

 However, in that same text, they state that the personal data processing activities and the taken security measures are in accordance with the law, the one that was repealed in May 2018.
 Need I say more?

 Oh well, never mind.
-I did manage to book a cheap flight, and they even let me take an extra piece of luggage, so I’ll be nice, and
+I did manage to book a cheap flight, and they even let me take an extra piece of luggage, so I’ll be nice, and I won’t hold it against them.

 GDPR Advice: What information do you (the company, the data controller) need to provide to your customers (the data subjects)?